 Whether you’re a homeowner, business owner, or an AC enthusiast, this article is an essential resource for anyone looking to demystify the world of air conditioning glossary.

-Here’s our air conditioning glossary of trade-specific terms you should know:
+Air conditioning glossary of trade-specific terms you should know

 ARC: This is the Australian Refrigeration Council, the ‘peak industry body’ for refrigeration and air con.
 They provide leadership and knowledge to the climate control industry through licensing and regulatory assistance, technical advice, promoting training quality, connecting customers to ARC-licensed businesses and providing free promotional materials for ARC-licensed businesses.

-ARCTICK: The ARCTICK license must be held by any person who carries out work with refrigeration and AC (RAC) equipment.
+ARCTICK: The ARCTICK license must be held by any person who carries out work in relation to refrigeration and air con (RAC) equipment.
 Handling fluorocarbon refrigerant without a Refrigerant Handling Licence is an offence.
 You should only hire an AC specialist with an ARCTICK license.

 COMMISSIONING: Air con commissioning is the process of inspecting a new unit after installation, making sure it is running perfectly.

-DUCT: Ducts are the passages used in heating, ventilation, and air conditioning that deliver and remove air.
+DUCT: Ducts are the passages used in heating, ventilation, and air con that deliver and remove air.
 They are used in ducted systems.